TamaraAtanasoska/image-term-pairs/README.md

 --image_path #REQUIRED path to the images
---terms_path #path to a file with scored related terms --difficulty #a score between 0-1 for relatedness between term and image --num_synsets #how many synsets for the pairs --per_synset #how many pairs per synset
+--terms_path #path to a file with scored related terms --difficulty #a score between 0-1 for relatedness between term and image --frequency #frequency of word in copora, score between 0-8 --num_synsets #how many synsets for the pairs --per_synset #how many pairs per synset
 ```